The Secret History of the Bungle Bungle Range in the Kimberley

 The Bungle Bungle Range occupies only about one-fifth of Purnululu, explains Cusack.
 Enormous chasms, deep gorges and endless spinifex plains dotted with mulga trees and fat-trunked boabs make up the remainder of the almost 600,000 acre (240,000 hectare) park.

 Cathedral Gorge, an incredible natural amphitheater of red rock, Piccaninny Creek and the soaring Echidna Chasm are just three of Purnululu’s signature sites.
 As the sun passes over the narrow chasm of Echidna, it creates a soft golden light display on the high walls.
 Stunning livistona palms hide Echidna’s entrance, where Rainbow Bee-eaters flit about, and a bowerbird redecorates its homemade palace.
-According to Aboriginal legend, the chasm was created when an echidna fleeing a tormenting cockatoo pushed against a small crack in a cliff face, which magically enlarged to form a deep fissure where the spiky creature could hide.
+According to Bungle Bungle Aboriginal myth, the chasm was created when an echidna fleeing a tormenting cockatoo pushed against a small crack in a cliff face, which magically enlarged to form a deep fissure where the spiky creature could hide.

 Breathtaking Landscapes on Land and from the Air